Every Friday night the Jack Black stage is lit up with local talent

 Conservation fee: Adults, R60 adults; children under the age of 12, R30 (goes towards paying for conservation of the endangered African penguins that live here); free entrance for WILD Card holders

 Find out more about South Africa's National Parks in the Western Cape.
+Also, check out luxuary at its finest at aha The Quayside Hotel.

 For all things Cape Town subscribe to our popular newsletter and connect with us on Facebook and Twitter.